Visitors Guide R

 Unlike travel to Vanuatu, for example, most visitors don’t get away from their resorts to sample ‘real’ local restaurants, some of which are very good.
 Because nearly half the population is Indian, you can always find an authentic, tasty curry that will be pretty spicy.
 There are a number of Chinese restaurants as well.
 If you are near Nadi and want to venture out, the Daikoku Japanese Restaurant gets rave reviews and, by Japanese restaurant standards, is not expensive.

-Most resort restaurants are good and the larger ones offer lots of choice (e.g. the Shangri-la Fijian has six restaurants).
+Most resort restaurants are good and the larger ones offer lots of choice (e.g. the Shangri-la Fijian has six restaurants and The Warwick has a number of excellent options).
 Now, most people will readily recall if a restaurant is good or bad, but mostly they won’t be able to remember the actual dish(es) unless it was a recent dining experience.
 I had one very simple dish in Fiji many years ago that still remains the best ever salt & pepper squid.
 It was in the Water’s Edge Restaurant on Castaway Island.
 With a nice glass of chilled white wine and the azure waters just across the sand… magic!

 ROYAL DAVUI ISLAND RESORT